-Free Pass:
+Free Pass: Because, invariably, there will be events that may make a deadline difficult or impossible to meet, each student will be given 2 opportunities to pass on either your WEEKLY READING LOG OR THIS WEEK'S WORDS.

-Because, invariably, there will be events that may make a deadline difficult or impossible to meet, each student will be given 2 opportunities to pass on either your WEEKLY READING LOG OR THIS WEEKS WORDS and still receive the points for the assignment.
-Please find your free passes on the following page.
+Please find your free passes at the end of the syllabus.
 To use a pass for your assignment please tear off the pass and write on the back which assignment you are using it for.
 EX: Ms. Silver I am using this pass for Reading Log #1.
 If you do not use your passes, you can turn the remaining passes in at the end of the semester for 5 extra credit points each.